Completing a heating system flush

 Boiler breakdowns are one of the very most frustrating scenarios for a homeowner to experience.
 The inconvenience of a compromised heating system cannot be underestimated, both from a comfort and financial perspective.

-So where possible, you should do everything within your power to keep your boilers in prime condition, preventing a sludge build up and ensuring that your system water is clean water.
+So where possible, you should do everything within your power to keep your boilers in prime condition, preventing a build up of sludge and ensuring that your system hot water is clean water.

 But what is the system flushing process?
 And how can it be conducted to make sure your central heating system is more original Star Wars than Episodes 1, 2 and 3?